asharanjith/hello-react-front-end/README.md

 <a name="readme-top"></a>

-# 📖 Hello Rails Back End
+# 📖 Hello Rails Front End

 <!-- TABLE OF CONTENTS -->